-- Robert A. Divine, T. H. Breen, et al, The American Story, Complete Edition (Pearson Longman).
-This is the main text; it is also used in History 146 and History 147.
-The accompanying reader books (Voices of America) contain printed versions of many of the online sources we will use (see below). - Additional reading assignments are available in "Lectures & Discussions" on the "Assignments" page; it carries class lectures and other assignments week by week. - Our textbook publishing company, Pearson, has put together a set of resources on which these assignments will be based.
-You need to register for it after you get your copy of American Story.
-After reading the instructions ("Pearson Portal Directions") on the Homepage, access it from the Homepage or here.
-The Pearson site will direct you to MY HISTORY LAB (MHL), which gives you access to assigned readings (under "Documents").
-It will also lead you to my class link.
-That will take you to the HEINRICHS HOME OF HISTORY, which is as yet unfinished.
-BEWARE.
-As of now, it does not have up-to-date course materials, but it provides access to MHL through the "Laboratory" and has some fun videos available.
+Additional reading assignments are available in "Lectures & Discussions" on the "Assignments" page; it carries class lectures and other assignments week by week.
+Our textbook publishing company, Pearson, has put together a set of resources on which these assignments will be based.
+You need to register for it after you get your new copy of American Story (but not with a used book).
+After reading the instructions ("About Online Access") on the Home Page, access the link either from the Home Page or here.
+The Pearson site will direct you to MY HISTORY LAB, which gives you access to assigned readings (under "Documents") and has other resources.
+On the way there you will encounter my class link, the HEINRICHS HOUSE OF HISTORY, which is under construction (but has some fun videos available and course materials for other classes).
+You may read about My History Lab in "About MHL"